 is unable to determine whether the person has decision-making capacity in relation to voluntary assisted dying as required by the eligibility criteria, for example, due to a past or current mental illness of the person, [he or she] must refer the person to a registered health practitioner who has appropriate skills and training, such as a psychiatrist in the case of mental illness.

-The evidence from Oregon shows that even with this stricter approach “as many as 150 people with depression may have been helped to commit suicide without any such referral”.
+The evidence from Oregon shows that even with this stricter approach “around 250 people with depression may have been helped to commit suicide without any such referral”.